NemishGorasiya/College-Management-System/README.md

 ### Result Module

 - the result will be added for each and every exam
-  -

 ### Features to be added - Feature Request, Bug Report, Book Store, Forum

 ## Frontend

-- Landing Page
-- Youtube Video Gallery integration of the college.
+- Landing Page with College Introduction, Departments list, click on view details for the department, department details from GET /departments route
-- Syllabus section of the college
+- When logged in show the students section with the data from the API:
-- Fee Payment frontend

 We'll use `pnpm` for package management. checkout at [PNPM](https://pnpm.io/)